 The Academy has an agreement with Nelnet Campus Commerce which offers a monthly payment plan.
 Nelnet Campus Commerce offers a 10-month plan with equal payments due July 1 - April 1.
 This plan can be used to cover all MMA costs or to supplement final costs after financial aid.
 Nelnet Campus Commerce offers a 10-month plan in coordination with loans as well for those who want to lower their monthly payments.
-Information is sent directly to entering first year students from Nelnet Campus Commerce, or contact the Business Office at (207-326-2243) for details.
-The Nelnet Campus Commerce website is mycollegepaymentplan.com for those who would like to sign up on line.
+Contact the Business Office at (207-326-2243) for details.
+The Nelnet Campus Commerce website is mycollegepaymentplan.com for those who would like to sign up online.